 www.jus.se

-Today you attract people by creating clear and smaller concepts and staying true to your brand’s DNA.
+Today you attract people by creating clear and smaller concepts, and by staying true to your brand’s DNA.
 It’s all about energy and inviting people to join your community.
 You have to stand for something, and you have to stand up for your beliefs – a brand without a clear identity and strong values is not relevant today.

 Getting rid of the in-between products and concentrating on items that truly reflect your company’s DNA has a positive effect on the sell-through.
 In other words, good sell-through goes hand in hand with a tightly curated concept.